konflux-ci/release-service-catalog/CONTRIBUTING.md

 This will still install the task and run `pre-apply-task-hook.sh` if present, but it will then run only the specified test pipeline.

+### Openshift CI Prow Tests

+Each PR runs the [release-pipelines e2e test suite](https://github.com/redhat-appstudio/e2e-tests/tree/main/tests/release/pipelines).
+This is to ensure that a change does not break any pipeline functionality, as the tekton unit tests only test the tasks.
+This shows up as the `ci/prow/release-pipelines-e2e-suite` check on the PR.

+#### Pairing with E2E Change

+Sometimes, a change to a pipeline definition will require a change to the e2e test in order to pass.
+To do this, the changes should be paired.

+Process:
+  This is described in depth [here](https://github.com/redhat-appstudio/e2e-tests/blob/main/docs/Installation.md#rhtap-in-openshift-ci-and-branch-pairing).
+  The short explanation for it is that you should open a PR that makes the necessary changes to the test suite in [the e2e repo](https://github.com/redhat-appstudio/e2e-tests) using the same branch name as your PR to this repository.
+This will pair them.
+Once the
+  PR to this repo is merged, the e2e-tests PR should also be merged so that future PRs to this repo will pass (as they will now be dependent on the e2e change).

+#### Pairing with release-service Change

+Another possible pairing scenario is a change to a pipeline definition that requires changes to the operator itself, stored in
+[the release-service repo](https://github.com/redhat-appstudio/release-service).
+For example, maybe a parameter is passed by the operator to the pipeline, and the name of the parameter is changing.
+This will require the release-service PR and release-service-catalog PR to be paired in order for the e2e suite to pass.
+Note: This can be used in conjunction with the e2e pairing described in the previous section.
+That is to say, you can also pair an e2e-tests
+PR with these two PRs.

+Process:
+* Open a PR to the [release-service](https://github.com/redhat-appstudio/release-service).
+This PR should usually be opened as a draft.
+In order to run the required check that builds the image for your catalog PR CI run, comment `/test images` on the PR.
+This will trigger the `ci/prow/images` check on the release-service PR.
+So, it is important to open the release-service PR first and wait for that check to succeed.
+* Open a PR to this repo.
+Use the same branch name as you did in the release-service PR (just like you do to pair with e2e-tests PRs).
+The e2e test suite for your catalog PR will deploy a cluster using your release-service image built as part of your release-service PR checks.
+It will then run the test suite with the `RELEASE_SERVICE_CATALOG_URL` and `RELEASE_SERVICE_CATALOG_REVISION` environment variables set to point all ReleasePlanAdmissions in the e2e suite to your catalog PR.
+As a result, the test suite will run with your changes.
+* Once the catalog CI run completes and the code review process is complete, the catalog PR should be merged.
+This should happen before the release-service
+PR is merged.
+At that point, you will be working with an unpaired release-service PR, or if this change also included an e2e change, a release-service
+PR paired with an e2e change (documented [here](https://github.com/redhat-appstudio/e2e-tests/blob/main/docs/Installation.md#rhtap-in-openshift-ci-and-branch-pairing)), but the catalog PR pairing process will be complete.
+* Pairing is typically only required for breaking changes, so once the catalog PR is merged, things are now in a broken state.
+This should be resolved ASAP by marking the release-service PR as ready, merging it, and promoting its results to the infra-deployments overlays.